-If you are considering submitting a blight notice, we recommend that you get professional advice from a suitably qualified chartered surveyor (see 'Where can I get help?' below).
+If you are considering submitting a blight notice, we recommend that you get professional advice from a suitably qualified chartered surveyor (see 'Where can I get help?' on page 12).
 Advisors should also read our guidance.

 If we agree to buy your property, you can include the reasonable cost of professional advice in your claim for extra costs.